 The news has been received cautiously by local groups of small farmers, who complain about the high annual rates that have been imposed for their cultivation, which will cause only foreign companies or large farmers to engage in this business.

-Only four countries in the world have the recreational use and marketing of legalized cannabis, under different conditions, and only 38, most of them American and non-European, allow it for medicinal use.
+Only four countries in the world have the recreational use and marketing of legalised cannabis, under different conditions, and only 38, most of them American and non-European, allow it for medicinal use.